Amsterdam taxi services recommends:

 Maastricht – Head to the far southeast of The Netherlands to see the medieval architecture of Maastricht, Holland’s oldest fortified city.
 Highlights include the basilica churches of Our Lady and St Servatius, and spectacular caves in the surrounding hills.

-Madurodam – Enjoy a miniaturised flavour of the whole of The Netherlands at Madurodam, which replicates many aspects of the country in 1:25 scale, incorporating windmills, a cheese market and what is claimed as the world’s most extensive miniature railway.
+Madurodam – Enjoy a miniaturized flavor of the whole of The Netherlands at Madurodam, which replicates many aspects of the country in 1:25 scale, incorporating windmills, a cheese market and what is claimed as the world’s most extensive miniature railway.

-Museums and galleries – See some of the many great works of art, including those of Dutch painters such as Rembrandt, Van Gogh and Vermeer displayed in Amsterdam’s many museums and galleries, including the Rijksmuseum.
+Museums and galleries – See some of the many great works of art, including those of Dutch painters such as Rembrandt, Van Gogh, Frans Hals and Vermeer displayed in Amsterdam’s many museums and galleries, including the Rijksmuseum.

 NEMO Museum – Bringing to mind a massive seagoing vessel, the cutting-edge NEMO Museum is an unmistakable sight on the banks of the IJ, a short stroll from Centraal Station.
 It offers plenty of hands-on exhibits to stimulate young minds and keep them occupied, blowing giant bubbles, looking at cosmic rays and maybe even creating life.
 Older visitors, too, may be intrigued by the exhibits on science and technology.
 The rooftop has a beach area, a surreal place to take in the rays on a sunny day.